ukrishnas/LPSharp/README.md

 - CLP: Computation Infrastructure for Operations Research (COIN-OR) LP solver.
 - GLOP: Google Operations Research Tools (OR-Tools) LP solver.

-Please see [documentation](docs/) for detailed information and guides.
+Please see [the wiki](https://github.com/ukrishnas/LPSharp/wiki) for detailed information and guides.
 We have kept a short version below to get you started.

 ## Cloning the repository

-This project uses [submodules](docs/Git-Submodule-cheatsheet.md) for some code.
+This project uses submodules for some code.
 This means that some subdirectories in this project are separate git repositories.
 First, clone the project.

 ```
 git clone https://github.com/ukrishnas/LPSharp.git LPSharp